 Now, you might be wondering how to establish perfect connectivity and data sharing between your software modules and have the entire system running smoothly.
 Let’s describe some of the options.

 2. You have a PMS and want to add a POS system.
-Here, two scenarios are possible, depending whether you choose a POS software yourself or you have to connect with a specific product.
+Here, two scenarios are possible.

-a.
-If you already have a PMS in use and want to enhance it with a POS system, check standalone POS platforms that are tailored for hotel specifics, i.e., Lightspeed, Epos Now, or Bepoz.
-Such POS solutions offer an out-of-the-box integration with popular PMS products and vice versa, so connecting them should be easy.
+If you already have a PMS in use and want to enhance it with a POS system, check standalone POS platforms that are tailored for hotel specifics, such as the ones we reviewed earlier.
+These POS solutions offer an out-of-the-box integration with popular PMS products and vice versa, so connecting them should be easy.

-b.
-You want to sync with a POS system that doesn’t offer a pre-prepared integration (for example, you start working with a restaurant that already has a POS platform in use).
-In this case, syncing your PMS with outside software would require technical knowledge and the effort to develop smooth API connectivity between all the modules.
+In case you want to sync with a POS system that doesn’t offer a pre-built integration (for example, you start working with a restaurant that already has a POS platform in use), it would require technical knowledge and the effort to develop smooth API connectivity between all the modules.
 So, to establish a seamless and secure two-way data exchange, you’ll either have to involve your own IT specialists or find an experienced integration provider to set it up for you.

 4. You have outdated PMS and POS software.
 Modernizing legacy systems is crucial for efficient operation and getting the most out of your technology.
 The reasons for initiating modernization are many: moving your digital assets to the cloud to provide flexibility and scalability, the need to go mobile to speed up customer service, increasing security or usability, adding new features, adopting new payment methods, etc. Our advice is to consult the digital transformation specialists to analyze your current software and find out how you can update or rebuild your outdated systems to support your development and stay competitive.